HISTORY

 "Kudos to The Beggars' Operas and I hope they go on with the same passion" Stefanos Lazaridis

-The music theatre company “The Beggars’ Operas” was founded in 2002 by composer Kharálampos Goyós, designer Constantinos Zamanis and producer Gabriella Triantafyllis, with the intention of mounting modern, low-cost productions of opera and music theatre in unconventional venues.
+"Young, uninhibited, respectfully insolent and essentially innovative", as described by Greek daily I Kathimerini, the music theatre company "The Beggars' Operas" was founded in 2002 in Athens, Greece by composer Kharálampos Goyós, designer Constantinos Zamanis and production manager Gabriella Triantafyllis, focusing on the production of low-cost opera and music theatre with a modern aesthetic.